berlingoqc/p2p-card/README.md

-# 4Color
+# p2p-card

-The repository is an exercice to write a decentralized cross plateform game using p2p and blockchain that does not required any server to handle game.
+The repository is an exercice to write a decentralized cross plateform game using p2p and encryption.

-The game logic is a clone of the UNO gameplay using the following technologies.

-* Bevy
+The game will not implement any card game logic , it will handle the security , agreement and communication.
+After that like in real life players have to hold each other accountable to follow the rule.

+Using the following library

-* GGRS
+* bevy (rendering)
-* Solano
+* matchbox (webrtc wrapper)

-## Dev entry

-# Day 1 : 06 december , starting project